 Science in a Jar...

-After finishing a Science investigation, Science read aloud, any Science activity, really...
+After finishing a Science investigation, read aloud, or any activity, really...
 Have your students help you write questions to put in your Science Jar.
 Use cause and effect sentence stems...

 "Why did the-"